-Another open-source CMS is Umbraco, with pure .NET architecture and active community.
-It can be used from smallest sites to large enterprises.
+Another open-source CMS is Umbraco, with pure .NET architecture and an active community.
+It can be used from the smallest sites to large enterprises.

 Python, another popular programming language that is highly extensible with enhanced readability.
 The language can be easily integrated into existing applications.
 There are many useful features in Python like the extensive library and automatic memory management.
 CMS platforms written in Python can best run on Linux and Windows-based servers.
 Being a dynamic programming language, Python is easy to learn.
-That's why it is excellent choice for a lot of web developers.
-For research level applications it is more than acceptable.
+That's why it is an excellent choice for a lot of web developers.
+For research-level applications, it is more than acceptable.

 Much praised CMS such as Django CMS, Mezzanine, and Wagtail operate on Python.
-They stand out with fast loading of the page, easy plugin editing, and customisation.
+They stand out with fast loading of the page, easy plugin editing, and customization.

-The last word is that there are no best or worst programming languages used for CMS.
+The last word is that there are no best or worst CMS programming languages.
 It depends on your preferences: the better approach is to select a combination of the languages.

 You are just one step back to level up your business and your life.